shannah/cn1-data-access-lib/README.md

 ~~~

 Now, if users are installing the app for the first time, it will execute all of the SQL statements for version 1 and 2 (because the databse will be starting from 0).
 But if users had previously installed the app and already had version 1 of the schema, then it would only execute the statements in version 2 (i.e. the ALTER TABLE statement that we added).

+##Limitations and Constraints

+1. Currently tables for which you register a DAO *must* contain a column named "id" of type INTEGER, and it should be AUTOINCRENT.
+This is the column that will be treated as the primary key of the table.

 ##Credits